-Audit Committee
+I. Audit Committee

 The BARMC of the Company comprises solely Independent Directors since it was established on 28 June 2006.
-The position of Chairman for the Board and the BARMC are held by two different Directors.
+The positions of the Chairman for the Board and the BARMC are held by two different individual Directors.
 There are separations of roles and responsibilities between both the Chairmen to avoid any impairment in objectivity of the Board and the BARMC.
 The Chairman of the Board is not a member of the BARMC and none of the members of the BARMC is a former partner of the external audit firm of the Company ("Former Audit Partner").
-The Board took cognizance of Practice 9.2 of the Code and shall apoint a Director who is a Former Audit Partner to the BARMC only after he has observed the three (3) year coolingoff period.
-To be in line with the Code, the terms of reference of the BARMC has been updated accordingly.
+The Board took cognizance of Practice 9.2 of the Code and shall take into consideration the appointment of a Director who is a Former Audit Partner to the BARMC only after he has observed the three (3) year cooling off period.
+To be in line with the Code, the said practice has been incorporated in terms of reference of the BARMC accordingly.